syncfusion-content/blazor-docs/blazor/scheduler/how-to/custom-header.md

 ---
 layout: post
 title: Custom Header in Blazor Scheduler Component | Syncfusion
-description: Learn here all about Custom Header in Syncfusion Blazor Scheduler component and more.
+description: Learn here all about adding Custom Header to the Syncfusion Blazor Scheduler component with the help of Syncfusion Blazor Toolbar control.
 platform: Blazor
 control: Scheduler
 documentation: ug